Certifications That Pay Well and Offer Potential

 Physical Therapy Aide—Perform important support activities while working under the direction of a physical therapist or a physical therapist assistant.
 You will likely take care of tasks that are not directly related to patient care.
 Those could include getting areas ready for treatments, helping clients move to and from treatment areas, and handling administrative procedures.
-Nearly 60 percent of physical therapy aides are working in the field without a degree, so it is fairly easy to find jobs that only require a certificate or less.
+According to O*NET OnLine, nearly 60 percent of physical therapy aides are working in the field without a degree.
+So it is fairly easy to find jobs that only require a certificate or less.

 - Median pay—$26,240

 Restaurant Manager—Manage every aspect of a restaurant's operations to ensure that quality food is coming out of the kitchen, good service is being delivered at the tables, and customers are leaving happy.
 When it comes to high-paying certificate jobs, restaurant manager could be the way to go.
 In fact, O*NET OnLine says that almost 90 percent of restaurant managers do not hold a degree.
 However, it is important to note that the majority of restaurant managers worked their way up from the entry level, so it is a career field in which prior experience can be important.

 - Median pay—$54,240

 Travel Agent—Help people have incredible vacations that they will always remember.
 There are many quick certification programs for travel agents that can lead you to good-paying jobs that offer a number of other great perks.
 Those can include personal travel discounts and opportunities to work from home.
 Once you complete your training, you may want to obtain further credentials to become a Certified Travel Associate (CTA) or Certified Travel Counselor (CTC).